dbbs-lab/patch/docs/source/sections.rst

 .. container:: left-col

     With Patch it's very straightforward to define the 3D path of your Section through space.
-Call the ``.add_3d`` function with a 2D array of containing the xyz data of your points.
+Call the ``.add_3d`` function with a 2D array containing the xyz data of your points.
 Optionally, you can pass another array of diameters.

 .. container:: content-tabs right-col